 One workaround to this dilemma is to set up minimal monthly payments while you are in school.
 For example, some programs will allow you to make monthly payments toward interest of as little as $25 per month.
 That payment, low that it is, will be reported to the credit bureaus.
 It will represent a viable credit reference that will be reflected on your credit reports, helping you to build a score.

 Now let’s look at some other strategies to build credit without a credit card.

 Just as banks offer secured credit cards to help consumers build credit or overcome bad credit, many offer secured loans as credit-builder programs.
 These loans are so common that they’re offered by most banks and credit unions.
 And unlike secured credit cards, you don’t need to put up a security deposit.

 A typical credit builder loan works something like this: You apply for a loan, which can be for $1,000, $2,000, $3,000 or more.
 The repayment term will be set between 12 and 24 months, with a fixed interest rate and monthly payment.
 The interest rate will be surprisingly low, since it is a secured loan.

-Now, unlike the typical loan, where you will receive the loan proceeds; instead, the money will be deposited into a savings account with the lending institution.
+Unlike the typical loan where you will receive the loan proceeds to spend, the money in a credit builder loan will be deposited into a savings account with the lending institution.
 As long as the loan is outstanding, you will not have access to the funds.

 But here’s the almost magical part of a credit-builder loan: the lender will withdraw the monthly payments on the loan from the savings account.